LedgerHQ/ledger-live/README.md

 ### `tool` folder is a `ledger-live` command-line

-To run it for development and have the latest sourcecode running we can link the @ledgerhq/live-common libarary with a symlink.
+To run it for development and have the latest sourcecode running we need to either copy the lib folder of live-common in tool/node*modules or use something like yalc. \_We used to use yarn link but symlink are not properly working and creating dup issues.*
 You likely want to run `yarn watch` in a terminal and do this in another terminal (from top level):

 ```
-yarn link     # link live-common
+yalc publish # link live-common
 cd tool/
 yarn
-yarn link @ledgerhq/live-common
+yalc add @ledgerhq/live-common
 yarn link    # will make ledger-live CLI available
 yarn watch   # incremental build as well
 ```